moamoraes/moamoraes/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/moa-moraes/](https://www.linkedin.com/in/moa-moraes/)

-- ⚡ Fun fact **I'm part time guitarrist, music is one of my biggest love.
+- ⚡ Fun fact: **I'm part time guitarrist, music is one of my biggest love.
 I share some of it in https://instagram.com/moaguitar**

 <h3 align="left">Connect with me:</h3>
 <p align="left">